Fruits Zipper: 2022–present: Debut and TikTok success

 The formation of Fruits Zipper was officially announced on February 14, 2022, and the group's line-up was revealed on February 22.
 They released their debut digital single, "Kimi no Akarui Mirai o Oikakete", on April 10.
-Their second digital single, "Watashi no Ichiban Kawaī tokoro", was released on April 29, and later went viral on TikTok.
+Their second digital single, "Watashi no Ichiban Kawaii Tokoro", was released on April 29, and later went viral on TikTok.
 On May 20, their third digital single, "Kanpeki Shugi de☆", was released.
 Their fourth digital single, "Radio Galaxy", which was produced by Yuc'e was released on July 29.
 From August to September, Fruits Zipper released four digital singles: "Skyfeelan", "Fre-Fru Summer!", "We are Frontier", and "Re→Try & Fly".
 On September 12, they held their first solo performance at Liquid Room in Tokyo.
 On November 11, they released their ninth digital single "Sekai wa Kimi kara Hajimaru" – the song was used as the theme song for CBC TV drama Link!.
 On December 31, Fruits Zipper performed overseas for the first time in Taiwan.